x-cold/typescript-tutorial/README.md

 # typescript-tutorial

-This is the code sample repo for TypeScript Tutorial.
+This is the code sample repo for TypeScript Tutorial which is design for React developer starter.

 ### Code Samples